TrueSparrowSystems/slackmin/README.md

 - **id**: This is your slack app id.
 - **secret**: Your app's signing secret.
 It is required for signature verification.
 - **slack_bot_user_oauth_token**: This is the Bot User OAuth Token.
 - **slack_domain**: (optional) This is your slack app's workspace domain.
-It should only be sent if you have multiple domains.
+Apps can reside on different slack domains.
+If not passed, then global slack app domain is considered.

 <br>